 Q: Who has access to AutoMod at this time?

-Q: Which filters are currently available under AutoMod?
+Q: What filters are currently available under AutoMod?

-A: Currently, Keyword Filters are available and ready to use.
-We are working on additional content filters which will be added to AutoMod when ready.
+A: Currently, the Keyword filters and the Spam Content filter are available and ready to use.
+We will continue working on additional content filters which will be added to AutoMod when ready.

 Q: What languages does AutoMod support?